Identity Theft and Fraud

 The Sheriff’s Office also has brochures and information regarding Fraud and Identity Theft available at the office.

 Unfortunately, there are a lot of ways identity thieves can steal your identity, from sophisticated computer hacking to low-tech “dumpster diving” into your trash, to old-fashioned stealing your wallet or purse.
-As the brochures above will tell you, there are ways you can minimize your risk of becoming a victim of identity theft, and things you can do if you’ve already become a victim which will be covered below.
+There are ways you can minimize your risk of becoming a victim of identity theft, and steps you can take if you’ve already become a victim which will be covered below.

 While there are no ways to absolutely guarantee you’ll never be a victim of identity theft, there are ways to minimize your risk.
 By following the “3 D’s” of identity protection, we can all make it more difficult for thieves to walk away with our identities.
 The “3 D’s” are Deter, Detect, and Defend; below are some specific steps you can take to minimize your risk.

-Don’t carry your Social Security card in your wallet or write your Social Security number on a check.
-Give it out only if absolutely necessary; you can always ask to use another identifier.
+- Don’t carry your Social Security card in your wallet or write your Social Security number on a check.
+Give it out only if necessary; you can always ask to use another identifier.

 Placing a fraud alert on your credit reports tells creditors to follow certain procedures before they open new accounts in your name or make certain changes to your existing accounts.
 If you think you might be a victim of fraud, you will want to contact one of the three credit reporting bureaus and place a fraud alert.